CuteCircuit: Projects

-The Hug Shirt, a T-shirt that recreates the sensation of touch, warmth and emotion of a hug from the distant one using Bluetooth and sensors technology.
+The Hug Shirt, a T-shirt that recreates the sensation of touch, warmth and emotion of a hug from the distant one using haptic actuators.

 The Hug Shirt was awarded as one of the Best Inventions of The Year by Time magazine in 2006 and also awarded with the First Prize at Ciberart Conference in Bilbao, Spain.
 In 2009, it was showcased by UK Trade & Investment (UKTI) at the Mobile World Congress.

 The Hug Shirt uses embedded actuators within the fabric to reproduce the sensation of touch, enabling "touch telecommunication."
 It connects wirelessly to a mobile device via the HugShirt App, allowing users to send and receive virtual hugs.
 The shirt is both rechargeable and washable, making it a reusable garment.
 It does not contain internal wiring, and the materials used are Oeko-Tex certified.
 The Hug Shirt connects emotion, and physical touch with computing and technology.
 It shows a positive way technology can benefit Humans.